FatherDivine/f0-dev/magspoof_flipper_cardorganizer/readme.md

 - Instructions on how to run as a standalone script.
 (Partially done)
 - Turn $directoryPath & $ManualEntryDirectoryPath into command-line parameters so users can choose somewhere besides c:\temp\mags or c:\temp\mags\manualentry (This will be version in 0.2)
 - Add cool ASCII art (Version 0.2)
+- Conversion to Powershell Core (for Linux, OSX)